Kampala Entry Requirements

 Entry permissions vary by nationality.
 Find your category below.

-Citizens of East African Community member states can enter Uganda without a visa
+Citizens of specific East African Community (EAC) member states do not require a visa for tourism.

 Arrival Process